ademcertell/website/README.md

 ### Projects
 A curated list of my design and development work.
 Interactive case studies showing process, tools, and outcomes.

-### Playlog
-A personal game diary powered by Backloggd.
-Tracks completed games with dates and short reflections.

-### Reviews
-Structured, in-depth write-ups on games (and sometimes films/books).
-More analytical than Playlog — part review, part reflection.

 ### Photos
 A hand-picked selection of photography and visual snippets